Q. How much are fees?

 Q. What pathways are there afterwards?

-A. Many of our Level 5 graduates choose to further develop their leadership skills by enrolling in the Level 6 New Zealand Diploma in Christian Studies (Christian Leadership).
+A. Many of our Level 5 graduates choose to further develop their leadership skills by enrolling in our Level 6 New Zealand Diploma in Christian Studies (Christian Leadership).

-Upon completion of the Level 6 qualification, some providers may award you advanced standing (or recognition of prior learning) towards a Level 7 degree in a relevant field.
-We do not guarantee that this will be the case.
+Upon completion of the Level 6 qualification, other providers may award you (or recognition of prior learning) towards a Level 7 degree in a relevant field.
+We do not guarantee that this will be the case and encourage all students to investigate further pathways.

-Graduates from our programmes leave with skills that are transferable to any sphere of leadership and many now occupy influential leadership positions within church ministry or other sectors.
+Graduates from our programmes leave with skills that are transferable to any sphere of leadership.

 Event planning and operations